eric-nguyen-cs/cs_chat_app/README.md

 - Charles Perier
 - Paul Rousseau

+## How to access the app

+- The frontend is hosted on Vercel at [https://cs-chat-app.vercel.app/](https://cs-chat-app.vercel.app)
+- The backend is hosted on Render at [https://cs-chat-app-backend.onrender.com/](https://cs-chat-app-backend.onrender.com)

+You can also run the app locally by running `npm run dev` in the `frontend` and `backend` directories.

 ## Features

 - Authentication with a username and a password (no email verification): you can create an account (with a unique username), log in and log out